danieltikamori/danieltikamori/README.md

 I use technology to improve our lives and drive the world to more conscious and meaningful purposes.

-As a polymath, I'm very interested in technology, marketing, creative stuff, business and investments.
+As a polymath, I'm interested in technology, marketing, creative stuff, business, and investments.

-##### My hobbies: creative stuff like photography, video production, design, system tinkering and live new experiences.
+##### My hobbies are creative things like photography, video production, design, system tinkering, and living new experiences.

 ##